hyeonseokhan/hyeonseokhan.github.io/_tabs/about.md

 I was mainly in charge of RESTful API backend development using the Java spring framework.
 Furthermore, I like to focus on the process of considering and solving problems that occurs during any of project progresses.

-In addition, I recently got interested in the performance improvement and practical use of Hyperledger Fabric, a permissioned blockchain platform.
+In addition, I recently got interested in the performance improvement and practical use of Hyperledger Fabric a permission blockchain platform.